 - Choosing the Right Space: To save money while maintaining visibility, consider selecting a booth space that is near entrances, food areas, or along main walkways.
 Corner booths or those at the end of rows can also offer increased visibility without premium costs.

-Maximizing Your Trade Show Investment
+The Do’s: Maximizing Your Trade Show Investment

 Maximizing your investment in trade show participation requires strategic planning and attention to detail in several key areas:

-- Design for Engagement: An aesthetically pleasing yet functional booth design is critical in drawing attendees and encouraging interaction.
+- Design for Attraction: An aesthetically pleasing yet functional booth design is critical in drawing attendees and encouraging interaction.
 Work with skilled designers, architects, and production teams to create a design that represents your brand and meets your marketing objectives.

 - The Role of Customization: Fully customized booths can be quite expensive, but modular components, reusable elements, and custom rentals can provide a tailored look without the full cost of a custom build.